Frugal Innovation and Development

 Frugal innovation concerns value-sensitive design and marketing strategies that bring sophisticated products within the reach of relatively poorer consumers.
 Through re-engineering and re-inventing high-value consumer products and dramatically lowering their unit consumer price, a significantly extended range of products can be made affordable for the roughly four billion consumers at the Bottom or Base of the Pyramid (BoP).

 The challenge is not simply providing stripped down versions of high-value products, but instead providing value-sensitive innovations that are truly compatible with the unique circumstances of relatively poorer consumers, and to find ways to co-produce these innovations with local producers.
-For example, developing much cheaper and more robust weather stations in cooperation with African universities or improved access to micro-credit through innovative mobile-phone services.
+For example, developing much cheaper and more robust weather stations in cooperation with African universities or improved access to micro-credit, ideas or innovation partners through digital platforms.

 While these examples show their developmental potential, frugal innovations can also lead to increased environmental damage and more exploitative labour conditions if the ‘stripping down’ means undercutting existing environmental and labour standards.
 Moreover, when frugal innovation and the technologies and strategies it involves are fully developed in the headquarters of Western or Chinese, Indian or Brazilian companies without any interaction with local entrepreneurs, these strategies are less likely to generate local developmental spin-off’s in terms of for example promoting forward and backward linkages in production, innovation, technology, and employment.

-The initiators of this proposed working group are already working together in the Centre for Frugal Innovation in Africa, a joint initiative from three universities in the Netherlands.
+The initiators of this proposed working group are already working together in the International Centre for Frugal Innovation (ICFI), a joint initiative from three universities (TU Delft, Leiden University and Erasmus University Rotterdam) in the Netherlands.
 This working group aims to promote a broader academic and policy relevant discussion on this important emerging field with researchers based in Europe and beyond.
-The idea is to develop a network of researchers working on frugal innovation in Africa, Asia and Latin America, to share research experiences and to become the European hub for research on frugal innovation with a strong developmental focus.
+For this a there is a network of researchers working on frugal innovation in Africa, Asia and Latin America, to share research experiences and to become the global hub for research on frugal innovation with a strong developmental focus.
+In development of this network there is strong cooperation between ICFI and the Nuvoni Centre for Innovation Research in Kenya (https://nuvoniresearch.org/) and the The Transdisciplinary Research Cluster (TRC) on Frugality Studies at the Jawaharlal Nehru University (TRCFS-JNU) (https://trcfrugal.in/)